jscherer92/Quark/README.md

 Honestly, I really want this to become something and I am willing to put in the time, but do realize that I have a full time job, along with another project that
 I am working on (an OS written Rust because why not).
 I will be splitting my time between the two, but I will make sure this stays updated.
 At least working on it once or twice a week.

+# Current Footprint
+Quark, with ChakraCore and a full IE11 browser is sitting at 7MB with the debugger attached.
+I will do some more testing around it without Chakra or with V8.
+There will most likely be different configurations that will allow people to create very simple applications.
+More info on footprint coming in the near future!